 Brands that are closing a lot of stores are certainly on the suspect list – although frequently, closing losing operations is how companies save themselves.
 Those in shut-down mode include Finish Line Inc. (NASDAQ:FINLC), which has said it planned to close up to 25% of its stores.

 Kohl’s Corp.
-(NYSE:KSSC) said it would close 18 stores and anticipated sales for 2016 would fall, never a good sign.
+(NYSE:KSSD) said it would close 18 stores and anticipated sales for 2016 would fall, never a good sign.
 Even former retailing giant, Sears Holdings Corp.
 (NASDAQ:SHLDC) indicated it would close at least 50 locations.

 Retail is not all doom and gloom.
 Some retailers are doing so well they made the National Retail Federation’s Hot 100 list for 2015 with a bright future predicted for each of them.

 Perhaps more important that who’s hot now, is the list of who has been hot on a consistent basis.
 Those retailers include Amazon, Tractor Supply Co.
-(NASDAQ:TSCOC), Dick’s Sporting Goods (NYSE:DKSC), Dollar Tree (NASDAQ:DLTRC) and Ross Stores (NASDAQ:ROSTC).
+(NASDAQ:TSCOC), Dick’s Sporting Goods (NYSE:DKSC), Dollar Tree (NASDAQ:DLTRC) and Ross Stores (NASDAQ:ROSTD).